Trendyol/stove/docs/index.md

 # What is Stove?

 Stove is an end-to-end testing framework that spins up physical dependencies and your application all together.
-So you have a control over dependencies via code, not with the `yaml` files.
-Your e2e testing does not need to know anything about the infra.
-It is **pluggable**.
+So you have a control over dependencies via Kotlin code.
+Your tests will be infra agnostic, but component aware, so they can use easily necessarily physical component with Stove provided APIs.
+All the infra is **pluggable**, can be added easily.
+You can also create your own infra needs by using the abstractions that Stove provides.
 Having said that, the only dependency is `docker` since Stove is using [testcontainers](https://github.com/testcontainers/testcontainers-java) underlying.